Unit 3: Yellowstone is active, but will it erupt?

 Part 2.
 Assessing the State of Yellowstone (25 minutes)

-• Examine multiple data types (10 minutes): Instructor provides student groups with GPS and InSAR data (Student data part 2) and assigns each group one of four GPS stations to complete the following tasks (also listed in Instructor Presentation and Student Worksheet).
-Responses to questions 8-11 can be recorded in the appropriate GPS station row on Table 2.
-It may help to copy and paste the seismic dates from Part 1 into the table 2 on the powerpoint slide:
+- Examine multiple data types (10 minutes): Instructor provides student groups with GPS and InSAR data (Student data part 2) and assigns each group one of four GPS stations to complete the following tasks (also listed in Instructor Presentation and Student Worksheet).
+Responses to questions 8–11 can be recorded in the appropriate GPS station row on Table 2.
+It may help to copy and paste the seismic dates from Part 1 into Table 2 on the powerpoint slide:

 8. Fill in the InSAR data.
 Note there is a slide with a reminder of what the fringe sequence indicates about inflation vs. deflation.

-9. Compare and contrast all data types and discuss the geologic events recorded by the combination of all data types through a lens of internally consistent among data types or not.
-It may help to make it as basic as yes there is a correlation, no there is not a correlation and it is uncertain if there is a correlation if time is an issue, but recognize that this may diminish the nuances of the class discussion of data.
+9. Compare and contrast all data types and discuss the geologic events recorded by the combination of all data types, focusing on whether events are internally consistent among data types or not.
+It may help to make it as basic as "yes" there is a correlation, "no" there is not a correlation, or it is uncertain if there is a correlation if time is an issue, but recognize that this may diminish the nuances of the class discussion of data.

 10. Students report out their interpretations.